Skip to content

 3. Spoolman Synced

-4. LED + LCD Feedback
+4. LED + Display Feedback

 If a status LED is enabled, the scanner shows the spool's filament color on the LED.
 The actual hex color from the tag or Spoolman is used, so a red PLA spool lights up red.
 Black filament shows as dim white (so you can tell a spool is scanned vs. no spool).
 The LED also flashes white on tag detection, green on successful writes, and red on errors.